SkrideOne/cx/rust_docs/mutex_handbook.md

-# Best-Practice methodology for using mutexes in Rust 1.90 (nightly) – 2025 edition
+# Best‑Practice methodology for using mutexes in Rust 1.91 (nightly) – 2025 edition

-Rust’s `Mutex<T>` is a mutual-exclusion primitive that contains the data it guards.
+Rust’s `Mutex<T>` is a mutual‑exclusion primitive that contains the data it guards.
 It enforces exclusive access by returning a guard object (`MutexGuard`), which unlocks the mutex when dropped.
-This design prevents data races and ensures RAII-based unlocking; manually unlocking is unsafe.
-On nightly 1.90 (stable Sept 2025), `std::sync::Mutex` remains the general-purpose lock; alternative implementations (`parking_lot::Mutex`, `spin::Mutex`) trade off fairness, speed and behavior.
+This design prevents data races and ensures RAII‑based unlocking; manually unlocking is unsafe.
+On nightly 1.91 (stable Oct 2025), `std::sync::Mutex` remains the general‑purpose lock; alternative implementations (`parking_lot::Mutex`, `spin::Mutex`) trade off fairness, speed and behaviour.
+Nightly 1.91 continues to use the futex‑based implementations introduced in 1.90 for fairer and faster mutexes, and no major API changes were made.

 ---